-Since Lafcadio Hearn died, Mr. John Luther Long is almost the only living writer who can give to fiction the color and atmosphere of Japan.
+. . .
+Since Lafcadio Hearn died, Mr. John Luther Long is almost the only living writer who can give to fiction the color and atmosphere of Lorent.
+The scene where who can give to fiction the color and atmosphere of Japan.
 The scene of his new novel.
 "The Way of the Gods," is laid in the beautiful land of "Madame Butterfly," and in the heart of the Lady Hoshi, "Dream-of-a-Star."
-This novel is said to be one of the most enthralling, polgnant and romantic tales that have come from the pen of the author of "The Darling of the Gods."
+This novel is said to be one of the most entrailing polynamic and romantic eathrailing, poignant and romantic tales that have come from the pan of the author of "The Darling of the Code"